kelu124/echomods/tomtom/Readme.md

 ### DONE

+* Mapping the pins shared between PWM, pHAT and tracks
 * Developping a CA3306E version of [the 10Msps ADC pHAT](https://github.com/kelu124/bomanz/blob/master/CA3306E/20170422-FirstAcqs.ipynb) for testing.
 * Testing the limits of ADC acquisition (speed / bits)
 * Understand why some GPIOs do not have lower values at 0..